practicalarduino/ProtoShieldMega/README.markdown

  * Testing:                  Yes
  * UL Marking:               No
  * Date Code Marking:        No
- * Lead Time:                8 or 12 days as you prefer (8 costs more)
+ * Lead Time:                8 or 12 days, as you prefer (8 costs a small amount more)
- * Special Requirement Note: PCB is routed to outside of Dimension layer
+ * Special Requirement Note: PCB is routed to outside line of Top layer